RoberVH/ceramic-test/README.md

-# Ceramic Profile (investigation)
+# Ceramic Profile

-This is a simple demo of creating, reading and updating your creamic profiole.
+This is a simple demo of creating, reading and updating your creamic profile.

 More to do: